AmbireTech/adex-protocol/README.md

 The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trustless, decentralized manner.
 This part is commonly referred as the "AdEx Core".

-The Core has to implement the `DeliveryCommitment`, and everything related to moving funds between advertisers and publishers.
+The Core has to implement the `Commitment`, and everything related to moving funds between advertisers and publishers.

 The Ethereum implementation of this component is called `adex-core`.